meijerpeter/neeo-driver-osx-volume/README.md

 </plist>
 ```

-With every reboot or new login the NodeJS server will start the `neeo-mac-volume-controller` application
+With every reboot or new login the NodeJS server will start the `neeo-mac-volume-controller` application on port 6336.
+Increment the port number if you have other NEOO modules running.